-Title, series, and standard determination
+Title, Series, and Standard Determination

-Since the appellant's position requires the performance of professional work in the conservation of soil, water, and related environmental resources to achieve sound land use, the position is appropriately included within the Soil Conservation Series, GS-457.
-In accordance with specific titling instructions in the GS-457 standard, the basic title for all nonsupervisory positions is Soil Conservationist.
-The duties of the appellant's position are properly evaluated by comparison with the criteria in the classification standard for the Soil Conservation Series, GS-457.
+The appellant's position requires the performance of professional work in the conservation of soil, water, and related environmental resources to achieve sound land use.
+The position is appropriately assigned to the Soil Conservation Series, GS-457.
+In accordance with specific titling instructions, in the GS-457 standard, the basic title for all nonsupervisory positions is Soil Conservationist.
+Although the position does in fact supervise a small staff these duties do not meet the minimum criteria for coverage by the General Schedule Supervisory Guide nor titling the position as a supervisor.

-Grade determination
+Grade Determination

-Th GS-457 standard is written in the Factor Evaluation System (FES) format which derives a position's grade level by evaluation of nine grade-influencing factors.
-Each factor is evaluated separately and is assigned a point value consistent with factor level definitions described in the standard.
-The total points are then converted to a grade by use of a standard grade conversion table.
+The GS-457 standard is written in the Factor Evaluation Systems (FES) format which derives a position's grade level by evaluation of nine factors.
+Each factor is evaluated separately and is assigned a point value with factor level definitions described in the standard.
+The total points are converted to a grade level by use of a standard grade conversion table.

-Under the FES, for a position factor to warrant a given point value, it must be fully equivalent to the overall intent of the selected factor-level description.
+Under the FES, for a position to warrant a given point value, it must be fully equivalent to the overall intent of the selected factor-level description.
 If the position fails in any significant aspect to meet a particular factor-level description in the standard, the lower point value must be assigned.